hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Lucy.
 They cannot come till they their clothes have dried,
 >
-> By getting wet, poor Mister Strummer died;
+> By getting wet, poor mister Strummer died;
 >
 > He played in his wet clothes one night, I'm told,
 >